iExecBlockchainComputing/iexec-doc/pocosrc/poco-protocol.rst

 ~~~~~~~~~~

 PoCo stands for proof of contribution.
 It's protocol designed to provide a trusted computing environment on top of untrusted resources.

-In addition to providing trust PoCo also orchestrates the different contributions to the iExec platform so that payment is always fare.
+In addition to providing trust, PoCo also orchestrates the different contributions to the iExec platform so that payment is always fare.

 PoCo is modular.
 It comes with features that can be used depending on the context:

 **Result consolidation**

-  The PoCo provides a layer of that relies on replication to achieve result consolidation.
+  PoCo relies on replication to achieve result consolidation.
   This is a purely software solution that enforces a confidence level on the result. `This confidence level can be customized by the requester <poco-trust.html>`__.

-  This layer also support the onchain certification of TEE (such as Intel SGX)
+  This layer also support the onchain certification of TEE (such as Intel SGX).

 **Secure payment**